canonical/microceph/docs/explanation/canonical-ceph-reference-architecture/architectural-considerations.rst

 Hyperconverged architecture
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The hyperconverged approach to cluster placement is characterised by a setup
+The :ref:`hyperconverged approach <hw-rec-hyperconverged-architecture>` to cluster placement is characterised by a setup
 where every node in the cloud is hosting the control plane services.

 The hyperconverged architecture enables standardisation on a single hardware